ardatan/graphql-mesh/.changeset/moody-pets-retire.md

 '@graphql-mesh/config': patch
 ---

-fix(cli/config): deduplicate imports in the artifacts
+Deduplicate imports in the artifacts to prevent `Identifier 'X' has already been declared.` error